DinoZeyu/DSAN-5300-Group-22-Final-Project/README.md

 * ml_model.py: This script fits the models derived from methodlogy to the data and evaluates their performance using cross-validation.
 It also selects the best model based on the evaluation metrics.

 * dl_model.py: This script fits an ann neural network model to the data and evaluates its performance using cross-validation.
 It also tunes the hyperparameters of the model to improve its performance.
+I cannot run it on my local machine because of the tensorflow version issue.
+But I developed it on google colab.